-Are you looking for a study guide on Delivering Evidence-Based Respiratory Care?
-If so, then this is the post for you.
-The practice questions found here cover everything you need to know for Egan’s Chapter 2 in order to ace your exams.
+Are you looking for a study guide on the topic of Delivering Evidence-Based Respiratory Care?
+If so, you’re in the right place.
+The practice questions here cover everything you need to know from Egan’s Chapter 2 in order to prepare for your exams.

 Delivering Evidence-Based Respiratory Care Practice Questions: